Diocese of Termoli-Larino

-The Catholic diocese of Termoli-Larino (Dioecesis Thermularum-Larinensis) is situated in the province of Campobasso, region of Molise.
+The Diocese of Termoli-Larino (Dioecesis Thermularum-Larinensis) is a Latin Church diocese of the Catholic Church situated in the province of Campobasso, region of Molise.
 The commune of Termoli is an important regional seaport.
 The diocese has existed in its current configuration since 1986, when the diocese of Larino was suppressed and added to its territory.
 It is a suffragan of the archdiocese of Campobasso-Boiano.

 History

 In 946, Pope Agapitus II (946–955) personally consecrated two bishops, the priest and monk Leo for the diocese of Trivento, and the priest Benedict for the diocese of Termoli.
 This produced an immediate protest from Archbishop Joannes of Benevento, who, as metropolitan, enjoyed the privilege of consecrated suffragan bishops in his ecclesiastical province.
 Agapitus admitted that he had done this in ignorance and contrary to the rules (irrationabiliter a sese episcopis consecratis et ipsum ordinem rei nesciente), and he ordered the clergy and laity of the two dioceses not to receive Leo and Benedict as their rightful bishops.

 According to Ferdinando Ughelli, whose information is repeated by nearly all authorities, the earliest known bishop of Termoli was Scio, who subscribed a bull of Pope John XIII in 969, establishing the ecclesiastical province of Benevento.
 The actual text of the bull, however, does not name Scio's diocese.
 The diocese was a suffragan (subordinate) of the archdiocese of Benevento.